benfoxall/benfoxall.github.com/_posts/2013-10-21-unknown-pleasures.md

 <p><a href="/img/un-pl-spectrogram.png"><img alt="Spectogram of CP1919 (PSR B1919+21)" src="/img/un-pl-spectrogram.png" class="img-responsive" /></a></p>

 There was a lot of blank space in the data.
 I'm not sure if this is because of the way that I extracted it, or the way that it had been pre-processed.
-Also, when I managed to plot it, it's no-where as pretty as the original one, I'm not sure if this is because the equiptment is all fancy digital now or what.
+Also, when I managed to plot it, it's no-where as pretty as the original one, I'm not sure if this is because the equipment is all fancy digital now or what.

 ## Visualisation